BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 Developers spend up to 50% of their time debugging (according to Britton 2013 – Reversible debugging).
 Education (typically) lacks training on the subject (McCauley 2008 – Debugging: a review of the literature from an educational perspective)

-With this blogpost I want to summarize the knowledge I've gathered from variuous sources into a usefull collection of abstract ways to think about debugging.
+In this blogpost I want to give you a usefull collection of abstract ways to think about debugging.
+If you write code for a living you probably recognise most or all of the techniques, but as starter this can help you structure your debugging efforts.

 > Disclaimer
->* There is no golden gun/silver bullet which solves all problems!
+> * There is no golden gun/silver bullet which solves all problems!
 > * This post is about strategies, not techniques (printf’s, gdb, etc...)
 > * High amount of over-simplification is used, if you studied CS, don’t shoot me.

-# What is software? #
+## What is software? #

 In order to understand debugging (strategies), it is essential to accept that:
 * Software isn’t magic.
 * (In SW) things happen for a ‘deterministic’ reason, because a program consists of:

-* '''finite set of inputs''': Such as input by users, files, hardware effects, system load, etc..
+    * __finite set of inputs__: Such as input by users, files, hardware effects, system load, etc..
-* '''finite set of transformations''': Methods, functions, calls, etc..
+    * __finite set of transformations__: Methods, functions, calls, etc..
-* '''finite set of outputs''': files, print to screen/console, action on port, etc...
+    * __finite set of outputs__: files, print to screen/console, action on port, etc...

 In SW you always start with an initial state, then some stuff happens to transforms all the inputs and after a while your system is in a new state.
 And when the final state does not match your expectation, then you start finding out why.

     Input state --> Transformation --> Output State ≠ Goal State

-# Calling bugs bugs
+## What are bugs?

 First actual case of bug in computer was in 1945, when in the Mark II computer at Harvard there was a moth in a relay.
 It can still be found.